tvandinther/tvandinther.github.io/src/content/blog/10-reasons-medium.md

 tags: ["Hot Take"]
 categories: ["Discussion"]
 ---
-Medium is a platform for self-publishing articles online and here are 10 reasons why I exclude it from my search results when looking for technical articles.
+Medium is a widely-used platform for self-publishing articles online, attracting writers and readers from various fields including technology, wellness, and more.
+Initially appreciated for its clean look and community of professionals, it has become a hotspot for sharing knowledge and insights.
+However, when it comes to sourcing reliable technical content, I find that it falls short in several ways.
+In this article, I will outline 10 reasons why I exclude Medium from my search results when looking for technical articles.

 ## 1. It has a ~~like~~ clap button
-Technical information should not be a popularity contest.
-An article's like count does not correlate with its value and correctness.
-Woefully, it can only tell you whether an article is *popular*.
-Without a dislike button as an outlet for dissent, there is no value to a like button other than to measure engagement.

-Engagement is not a measure of quality; in fact it encourages the opposite.
-A writer on the platform is incentivised to participate in popularism to increase their engagement.
-This issue is exacerbated by the next point.
+In the world of technical discourse, accuracy and depth should trump popularity.
+Yet, Medium's clap button encourages a type of popularity contest that can often overshadow quality and correctness.
+Unfortunately, this button serves merely as a barometer for an article's popularity, not its value.

+The absence of a dislike button further compounds this issue, removing an essential channel for dissent and balanced feedback.
+This single-sided engagement metric can inadvertently foster a culture where writers chase popularity over substance, diluting the overall quality of technical content available on the platform.
+This worrying trend is further amplified when we consider the next point.

 ## 2. It has a partner program
-Medium can pay writers for reads and interactions which means you now have a tool to convert engagement into money.
-If becoming a popular writer on the platform wasn't enough of an incentive to drive engagement, this turns the dial up.
+Medium's partner program stands as a central pillar in encouraging writers to contribute to the platform.
+At first glance, it appears as a positive initiative, rewarding content creators for their effort and engagement.
+However, it has a significant drawback when it comes to the dissemination of technical content.

+The program, by tying financial rewards to reads and interactions, inadvertently incentivises increases in quantity over quality.
+For the technical sphere, this means a proliferation of articles of dubious nature, designed to attract engagement.
+This sets a precarious stage where sensationalism triumphs over substance, pollluting the field of technical articles with potentially misleading information.

-## 3. There are no ads
+## 3. It is ad-free
-This aspect of Medium appears like it should be a good thing, but there are a few reasons why this is not the
+At first glance, Medium’s ad-free platform appears like a sanctuary for readers tired of the relentless ad bombardments on
 <div class="-mt-32 relative z-10">
   <div class="w-full h-[86px] bg-gradient-to-t from-page to-transparent"></div>
   <div class="w-full h-64 bg-page px-[8vw] text-3xl text-center">